Vbanety/Vbanety/README.md

 ## Hi there I'm Vinicius
-- 🔭 I’m currently working on Sety Tecnologia
+- 🔭 I’m currently working on Sety Tecnologia as a frontend developer.
 - 🌱 I’m currently learning TypeScript and TailWind
-- 📫 How to reach me: vbanetyy@gmail.com
+- 📫 How to reach me: +55 12 98259-0753
+- 👯 I’m looking to collaborate on open source projects for web and mobile in reactjs / react-native
 - 😄 Pronouns: He/him
 - ⚡ Fun fact: I'm living talking alone.